Tom Eddington’s Amazing Journey:

 In the late 1990s, Tom relocated to the UK, with his family in tow, to support top-shelf clients like the Royal Bank of Scotland and Royal Dutch Shell, and working with the European operations arm of Halliburton.
 In some ways, it was the peak of his career; he was consulting with leaders in 35 countries.

-At the top of his corporate career, between traveling and meeting the demands of his clients, Tom’s work week far exceeded 80 hours.
+At the top of his corporate career, between traveling and meeting the demands of his clients, Tom’s workweek far exceeded 80 hours.
 At times he felt lonely and isolated.
 He became increasingly concerned that he was failing to meet the demands of his family life and the leaders he served.
 Little did he know that these were the first signals that his life needed to change.

-Like most success-driven professionals, Tom doubled down by enrolling in graduate school to pursue a Masters in Organization Dynamics at the University of Pennsylvania.
+Like most success-driven professionals, Tom doubled down by enrolling in graduate school to pursue a master’s degree in Organization Dynamics at the University of Pennsylvania.
 In this program, he was engaged in international coursework in China, Hong Kong, and Japan, studying strategy, structure and business cultures.
 He also took on a new multi-million dollar client in addition to his existing clients.
 With travel, work, and school he averaged about four hours of sleep per night.

 With such a hectic schedule, it was not long before his body began to send him signals that something was wrong.
 He was diagnosed with Lyme disease, treated with antibiotics for a month and promptly resumed his crazy schedule.